isaacs/node-lru-cache/README.md

   },

   // max time to live for items before they are considered stale
-  // note that stale items are NOT preemptively removed, and MAY
+  // note that stale items are NOT preemptively removed by default,
-  // live in the cache, contributing to its LRU max, long after they
+  // and MAY live in the cache, contributing to its LRU max, long after
-  // have expired.
+  // they have expired.
   // Also, as this cache is optimized for LRU/MRU operations, some of
   // the staleness/TTL checks will reduce performance, as they will incur
   // overhead by deleting items.